anna y lin

 about this website

-the last time i completely changed my website was in 2018.
+the last time this website was completely changed was in 2018.

-websites are always a work in progress; this change has been due for a long time--when my old website no longer reflected my thoughts and aesthetic as a person who both continues to work in, and have a love-hate relationship with technology.
+websites are always a work in progress; this change has been overdue--my old website no longer reflected my thoughts as someone who continues to both work in, and have a love-hate relationship with technology.

-if the old website described me as a person, it would paint this picture: someone getting into complex javascript libraries, server-side bundling, and a bit of a code-hoarder for fear of needing it later in the future.
+if the old website described me as a person, it would paint a picture of someone getting into the depths of javascript libraries, server-side bundling, and a code-hoarder for fear of needing it later in the future.

 my old website had ~406 MB of assets; this one has ~50 MB